vl4ds/Documentation/getting-started/first-smartapp.rst

     	}
     }

-Recall that the purpose of our SmartApp is to turn a switch on when a door opens (by using an open-closed sensor to detect when a door is open or closed).
-Our SmartApp needs to know which switch and open-closed sensor to work with.
+Recall that the purpose of our SmartApp is to turn a switch on when motion is detected.
+Our SmartApp needs to know which switch and motion sensor to work with.
 Update  ``preferences`` with this code:

 .. code-block:: groovy

     preferences {
-        section("Select door to monitor") {
+        section("Turn on when motion detected:") {
-            input "thedoor", "capability.contactSensor", required: true
+            input "themotion", "capability.motionSensor", required: true, title: "Where?"
         }
-        section("Select a switch to turn on") {
+        section("Turn on this light") {
             input "theswitch", "capability.switch", required: true
         }
     }